Growth of some transversely homogeneous foliations: Preliminaries

 \begin{defn}[{Haefliger \cite{Haefliger1985}}] Let $\HH$ be a pseudogroup on a locally compact space $T$.
 It is said that $\HH$ is {\em compactly generated\/} if there is a relatively compact open set $U$ in $T$ meeting each $\HH$-orbit, and such that $\HH|_U$ is generated by a finite symmetric collection $E$ so that each $g\in E$ has an extension $\bar g\in\HH$ with $\overline{\dom g}\subset\dom\bar g$. \end{defn}

-It was observed in \cite{Haefliger1985} that this notion is invariant by equivalences, and that the relatively compact open set $U$ meeting each orbit can be chosen arbitrarily.
+It was observed in \cite{Haefliger1985} that the property of being compactly generated depends only on the equivalence class of the pseudogroup, and that the relatively compact open set $U$ meeting each orbit can be chosen arbitrarily.
 If $E$ satisfies the conditions of Definition~\ref{d:compactly generated}, it will be called a {\em system of compact generation\/} of $\HH$ on $U$.

 For $h\in\HH$ and $x\in\dom h$, let $\germ(h,x)$ denote the germ of $h$ at $x$.
 Then